ciscoheat/HaxeContracts/README.md

         return denominator = d;
     }

-    @invariant private function objectInvariant() {
+    @invariant function objectInvariants() {
         Contract.invariant(denominator != 0, "Denominator cannot be zero");
     }
 }
 ```
-(The call to `Contract.requires` in the constructor is redundant because of the invariant, but keeping it to show the syntax.)
+(The calls to `Contract.requires` and `Contract.ensures` are redundant because of the invariant in this simple example, but keeping them to show the syntax.)

 ## Contract violations